Paige Arnette Amstutz

 Texas Rising Star, a Thomson Reuters business, 2011

-Along with Ryan Squires, represented a jewelry store in claims against an alarm-monitoring company following a burglary of the jewelry store.
+Represented a jewelry store in claims against an alarm-monitoring company following a burglary of the jewelry store.
 Jury verdict in favor of SDM's client.

 Successfully defended a large national hotel chain in premises liability and dram shop cases.